elenavanengelenmaslova/elenavanengelenmaslova.github.io/portfolio.markdown

 - Designing backend systems for logistics and supply chain management.
 - Building provisioning systems for telecoms.
 - Building backend systems for airline.
+- Optimizing data exchange systems for the energy and utilities sector, contributing to efficient electricity and gas management

 ---